Both North and South Korea fire ballistic missiles as tensions rise on peninsula - KESQ

 “This high-strength ballistic missile will augment our military’s peacetime deterrence and in crisis will be used as core arsenal in projecting overwhelming response,” the Defense Ministry said.

-The ministry said a hypersonic cruise missile designed to strike enemy ships was developed as well.
-The statement called the new hypersonic much faster than missiles now in South Korea’s inventory and said it will soon be deployed with South Korean military units.
+The ministry said a supersonic cruise missile designed to strike enemy ships was developed as well.
+The statement called the new supersonic much faster than missiles now in South Korea’s inventory and said it will soon be deployed with South Korean military units.

 The-CNN-Wire

-Note: Correction: A previous version of this story misidentified the type of cruise missile developed by South Korea’s Agency for Defense Development.
-It is a supersonic cruise missile.